antonWetzel/k_nearest/README.md

 	// iterate all points to calculate something for point in points.iter() {
-		// space to insert result, can be part of a larger memory location
+		// space to insert result
+		//   can be part of a larger memory location
 		//   every entry contains the distance and the point index
-		//  initial values are never read, so may be left uninitialized with unsafe rust let mut neighbors = [(0.0, 0); MAX_NEIGHBORS];
+		//   initial values are never read
+		let mut neighbors = [(0.0, 0); MAX_NEIGHBORS];

 		// calculate nearest points
 		//   result at offset 0 is the original point
 		//   result at offset 1 is the nearest neighbor in the search radius let count = kd_tree.k_nearest(point, &mut neighbors, MAX_DISTANCE);

 		// create a subslice so neighbors only contains valid entries